Internationalizing Your Team Is Easier Than It Seems If You Know How to Do It

 Avoiding mistakes that block your growth

-One of the most common mistakes in internationalization is underestimating the legal and compliance aspects.
+One of the most common mistakes in international expansion for startups is underestimating the legal and compliance aspects.
 The next is improvising with freelance contracts that often don’t meet local legal standards.
+These shortcuts fail to support a compliant and scalable startup hiring strategy.

 These decisions don’t always explode right away, but when they do, they hit your finances, reputation, and ability to operate in new markets.
-This story shows what can go wrong when hiring in Spain without local support.
+Here’s what happens when hiring in Spain goes wrong.

 Scaling without borders, but with structure